Qualification: Diploma in Stress Management, School of Natural Health Sciences

-We have forgotten who we are and why we’re here.
+So many of us have forgotten who we are and why we’re here.
 We may wonder why we have no time for the things we enjoy; why we neglect our favourite pastimes.
-Relationships suffer, physical and mental health suffers, because we spend too much of our time and energy answering the perceived demands of others.
-Stress management can help you slow down and examine your life; you can find time to remember what gives you joy, and fit it into you life.
-When we stop trying to do what we believe others want of us, we usually find we have achieved a much higher level of happiness and well-being.
+Relationships suffer, physical and mental health suffer, when we spend too much time and energy meeting the perceived demands of others.
+Stress management can help you slow down and examine your life, find time to remember what gives you joy, and fit it into your life.
+When we stop trying to keep everyone else happy, we usually achieve a much higher level of happiness and well-being, which can benefit others, too.

 You have the right to health and happiness—Embrace it!

 Quick Tip for Stress Management

-The sympathetic part of your nervous system readies you for the classic ‘fight or flight’ reaction – it’s working overtime if you’re constantly stressed.
-The physiological effects are many, and include: less energy for digestion and your immune system; muscle tension; over-production of stress hormones; flooding your body with glucose ready for use by your muscles.
-Clearly, on a long-term basis, this can cause many side-effects – indigestion, even IBS; glucose intolerance or diabetes; tension headaches and migraines; and many others.
+Your sympathetic nervous system is working overtime if you’re constantly stressed.
+The physical effects are many, and may include: reduced digestion and immunity; muscle tension; over-production of stress hormones; excess glucose in your bloodstream.
+Long-term, this can cause many issues – indigestion, or IBS; glucose intolerance or diabetes; tension headaches and migraines; and many others.